autumncollection/glogg/README.markdown

     GLogg.log_level = level
     GLogg.log_path = destination
     GLogg.ini destination, level
+    GLogg.set_log_to_variable true

 * `destination` may be one of `$stdout`, `$stderr`, `nil`, log file path (`nil` is the default `$stderr`)
 * `level` is one of previously listed log level
+* `variable` is default set to false.
+In case of logging into variable, set to true.

 ### Logging